This post may contain affiliate links and/or it may have been sponsored content. Please view our policy page for more details.

-A large number of weddings today involve ‘blended’ families, where one or both partners has children from another relationship.
+A large number of weddings today involve ‘blended’ families, where one or both partners have children from another relationship.
 Also, more and more couples now choose to get married once they have started a family, rather than waiting until they’ve tied the knot to settle down.
 With co-habitation on the rise, a number of couples getting married with children are on the increase.
 If you are a mom or dad who’s planning a wedding, then you’ll probably want to make sure that your little ones are as involved as possible – after all, when you have a family, your wedding is just as much about your commitment to your children as it is to each other!

 There are so many great ways that you can involve your children in your wedding, from allowing them to help make invites to giving them a key role such as a flower girl or groomsman.
 We’ve listed some of the sweetest ways to get your kids involved in your wedding planning and on the big day itself.